Combinatorial and harmonic-analytic methods for integer tilings: Introduction

 In addition to applications to proving structural conditions such as (T2), we are also able to use saturating sets to identify sets $A\subset\ZZ_M$ that do {\em not} tile $\ZZ_M$ based on the presence of certain configurations.
 Results of this type include Lemma \ref{smallcube} and Proposition \ref{prop-twodirections}.

 In Section \ref{conjectures-section}, we discuss open questions and possible directions of study arising from our research so far.

-Since the work of Coven and Meyerowitz, there has been essentially no progress on proving (T2), except for a few special cases of limited importance (such as \cite{KL}).
+Since the work of Coven and Meyerowitz, there has been essentially no progress on proving (T2), except for a few special cases of limited importance (such as \cite{KL}) and cases covered by Corollary \ref{almostsquarefree} (\cite{Tao-blog}, \cite{dutkay-kraus}, \cite{shi}).
 However, there have been significant recent developments on other questions related to tiling and cyclotomic divisibility.
 Notably, Bhattacharya \cite{Bh} has established the periodic tiling conjecture in $\ZZ^2$, with a quantitative version due to Greenfeld and Tao \cite{GT}.
 In a continuous setting, there has been recent work on tilings of the real line by a function \cite{KoLev}.

 There is an important connection between the Coven-Meyerowitz tiling conditions and Fuglede's spectral set conjecture \cite{Fug}.
 The conjecture, dating back to the 1970s, states that a set $\Omega\subset \RR^n$ of positive $n$-dimensional Lebesgue measure tiles $\RR^n$ by translations if and only if the space $L^2(\Omega)$ admits an orthogonal basis of exponential functions.
 A set with the latter property is called a {\em spectral set}.
 While the question originated in functional analysis, it has intriguing connections to many other areas of mathematics, from convex geometry to wavelets, oscillatory integral estimates, and number theory.
 The conjecture is now known to be false in dimensions 3 and higher \cite{tao-fuglede}, \cite{KM}, \cite{KM2}, \cite{FMM}, \cite{matolcsi}, \cite{FR}.
 Nonetheless, many important cases remain open and continue to attract attention.
-Iosevich, Katz and Tao proved in 2003 that Fuglede's conjecture holds for convex sets in $\RR^2$; an analogous result in higher dimensions was proved only recently, by Greenfeld and Lev \cite{GL} for $n=3$, and by Lev and Matolsci \cite{LM} for general $n$.
-There has also been extensive work on the finite abelian group analogue of the conjecture \cite{IMP}, \cite{MK}, \cite{FMV}, \cite{KMSV}, \cite{KMSV2}, \cite{KS}, \cite{M}, \cite{shi}, \cite{shi2}, \cite{somlai}, \cite{FKS}.
+Iosevich, Katz and Tao \cite{IKT} proved in 2003 that Fuglede's conjecture holds for convex sets in $\RR^2$; an analogous result in higher dimensions was proved only recently, by Greenfeld and Lev \cite{GL} for $n=3$, and by Lev and Matolcsi \cite{LM} for general $n$.
+There has also been extensive work on the finite abelian group analogue of the conjecture \cite{IMP}, \cite{MK}, \cite{FMV}, \cite{KMSV}, \cite{KMSV2}, \cite{KS}, \cite{M}, \cite{shi}, \cite{shi2}, \cite{somlai}, \cite{FKS}, \cite{zhang}.

 Combined with a sequence of results in \cite{LW1}, \cite{LW2}, \cite{L}, proving (T2) for all finite integer tiles would resolve the ``tiling implies spectrum" part of Fuglede's spectral set conjecture for all compact tiles of the real line in dimension 1.
 Additionally, Dutkay and Lai \cite{dutkay-lai} proved that if a similar property could be established for spectral sets, then this would also resolve the converse part of the conjecture for compact sets in $\RR$.
 While proving (T2) for a more narrow class of integer tiles does not have that implication, it still establishes one direction of Fuglede's conjecture for that class of tiles in the finite group setting, as well as for sets $E=\bigcup_{a\in A} [a,a+1] \subset\RR$, where $A\subset\ZZ$ is an integer tile in the permitted class \cite{L}.